Special Education Overview

 This concentration in integrated general education and special education is designed for those seeking initial teacher certification in general education and special education.
 The program has three outcomes: (1) USM Master of Science in Special Education, (2) recommendation for K-8 elementary or 7-12 content area teacher certification, and (3) recommendation for K-8 or 7-12 (282) teacher of students with disabilities.
 The program begins in May of each year.

 - In-Service (Certified Educators): special education, and gifted and talented education

-This in-service concentration includes a core set of courses specifically designed for special education teachers or teachers wanting a degree in special education but not the 282 certification.
+This in-service concentration includes a core set of courses specifically designed for special education teachers or teachers wanting a degree in special education but not the initial 282 certification.
 The concentration requires teaching in a teaching position and professional teacher certification for entrance.

 Special Education Core Values:

 - Educators interact with others based on a belief in the infinite possibilities of and for human growth and development; all youth have the potential to learn and express knowledge through their unique styles of acquiring and demonstrating knowledge.